nais/doc/docs/persistence/volume-storage.md

     It also means that if you have only one instance it needs to be completely stopped before a new instance can be started with the same volume resulting in downtime.

-Even though you can request very large volumes is not a good solution for storing large amounts of data.
+Even though you can request very large volumes, it is not a good solution for storing large amounts of data.
 We do not recommended storing more than 100GB of data in a single volume.

 ## Example application